pnewhook/MVCContrib/src/T4MVC/T4MVCHostMvcApp/T4MVC Files/readme.txt

 HISTORY:

 !!!
+2.8.1 (03-??-2012):
+* Make T4MVCHelpers class public so that test code in a different assembly can access it

+!!!
 2.8 (03-25-2012):
 * Generate parameter constants for action methods. e.g. MVC.MyController.MethodParams.someParam
 * Default to https for Action Methods marked as RequireHttps (either at controller or action level)